RShankar/Social-Web-Apps/README.md

 There are 10 graduate students in my spring '15 class.
 All of them are expected to undertake a social web project (some  may choose the paper option).
 Either way, I hope to provide links to their online resources here.

-For all the book code: https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition Steps involved in installation of virtual machine: http://vimeo.com/72383764
+For all the book code: https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition Steps involved in installation of virtual machine - video: http://vimeo.com/72383764 Steps for virtual machine - with screen captures: https://rawgit.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix%20A%20-%20Virtual%20Machine%20Experience.html